Azure-Samples/azure-sql-db-dotnet-rest-api/README.md

 Just make sure you correctly set `$appName` and `$resourceGroup` to match your environment and also that the variable `$ConnectionStrings__DefaultConnection` as also been set, as mentioned in section "Run sample locally".

-An example of a full script that deploy the REST API is available here: `azure-deploy.sh`.
+An example of a full script that deploys the REST API is available here: `azure-deploy.sh`.

 ## Learn more